ExtensityAI/symbolicai/README.md

 choco install ffmpeg
 ```

-Additionally, you need to install the newest version directly from their repository, since the version available via `pip` is outdated:
+[Note] Additionally, you need to install the newest version directly from their repository, since the version available via `pip` is outdated:

 ```bash
 pip install git+https://github.com/openai/whisper.git